 • Welcome basket: Local snacks, bottled water, coffee, tea, small treats

-• Local guidebook: Curated recommendations for restaurants, activities, hidden gems
+• Local guidebook: Curated recommendations for restaurants, activities, and hidden gems

 • Personalized note: Brief welcome message (can be printed template)